Information on soils for farmers, crofters and anyone interested in growing food, rearing livestock or other productive uses of land.

 A number of accredited laboratories will analyse the soil samples and help with interpretation, including SAC Analytical Services Department and Hutton Soils: soil analysis service (other laboratories are available).

 You may need to assess your soil structure to determine compaction and drainage.
 Soil structure can be assessed visually using the VESS test.
 The Squelch test can be carried out to work out when to avoid certain farming operations in order to prevent soil compaction.

 Soil organic matter is vital for a whole range of reasons.
 It is probably the most important component of soil because it affects a whole range of other soil properties.
 A soil organic carbon app (SOCiT) has been developed which allows you to estimate the organic carbon content of your soil.

-Further information on soil testing and how to take soil samples for different analyses is given in the Valuing your Soils booklet.
+You can find out more about soil testing and how to take soil samples for different analyses in the Valuing your Soils booklet.

 Managing my soils

 There are a number of approaches that you can use to help keep your soil in good condition and ultimately help you get the most from your land.
 Keeping your soil in good condition can help protect the wider environment as well.

 Soils are at risk from a number of threats including erosion and compaction, and risk maps are being developed.
 The Valuing your Soils booklet summarises a range of ways to protect your soils, including how to maintain organic matter content, how to prevent erosion and compaction, how to assess fertiliser requirement and how to carry out nutrient budgeting.